ArnaudHemmerle/data-analysis-on-sirius/chapters/xrf/pymca/fit-data.md

 ## Import a configuration file

 Several parameters need to be set before fitting the data.
-It is strongly recommended to start with a pre-defined configuration file, such as the one corresponding to the scan in this tutorial, available [here](../../../_static/xrf/pymca/config_xrf_1elem_start.cfg).
+It is strongly recommended to start with a pre-defined configuration file, such as the one corresponding to the scan in this tutorial, available [here](../../../_static/xrf/pymca/config_xrf_1elem_start.cfg) (right-click, then `Save the link as`).

-To load the configuration file, click on `Configure`, then `Load`, and import the appropriate file.
-Next, review the parameters that need to be adapted for the present experiment.
+To load the configuration file in PyMca, click on `Configure`, then `Load`, and import the appropriate file.
+Next, review the parameters that need to be adapted for the present experiment, following this guide.

 ## Setup the fit region